Series 4 — Episode 13

 Production dates: 18/02 – 1/03/1965

 There was no break for the crew and filming of this episode started the day after the previous one, Death at Bargain Prices, wrapped.
 To contrast with that episode, there were several exterior shots, mostly Steed driving to Storey’s house, as well as the use of the standing set for Steed’s flat and the large mansion set we had seen in Castle De’Ath (both the banquet hall and staircase as well as the bedroom and hallway sets).
-Once again, Harry Pottle designed all of these sets and the rebirth of Castle De’Ath as Brandon Storey’s house was achieved by replacing the Highland motifs with Christmas decorations.
-Pottle’s eerie cut-out Christmas trees and looming basket full of presents made Christmas definitely not for children.
+Robert Jones was earmarked to replace Harry Pottle as art director but became unavailable during production and Harry Pottle stepped back in, so it's unclear who did what.
+Given that Jones received the billing, we can assume he did most of the work, designing the extraordinary trees and the sets.
+Jones’ eerie cut-out Christmas trees and looming basket full of presents made Christmas definitely not for children.
+However,the rebirth of Castle De’Ath as Brandon Storey’s house, achieved by replacing the Highland motifs with Christmas decorations, seems to be Pottle’s work.
 Once again, Roy Baker lends his extraordinary vision as a director to an episode and exemplifies the Avengers look.

 Filming continued until the first week of March, as reported by The Daily Cinema on March 1st, and may have finished a few days later than listed above.